-Observations of particles indicate they are made up of distinct components called quarks of which there are six types, the UP/Down, Charm/Strange and Top/Bottom.
+Using the concepts developed in those articles one derive the mechanism responsible for why observe of particles are made up of distinct components called quarks of which there are six types, the UP/Down, Charm/Strange and Top/Bottom.
 The Up, Charm and Top have a fractional charge of 2/3.
 The Down, Strange and Bottom have a fractional charge of -1/3.
 Scientists have also determined that quarks can take on one of three different configurations they have designated by the colors red, blue, and green.

 This means the 2/3 fractional charge of the Up, Charm and Top may be related to the energy directed along a "surface" of a displaced three-dimensional space manifold with respect to a four *spatial* dimension while the -1/3 charge of The Down, Strange and Bottom may be associated with the energy that is directed perpendicular to that "surface".

 The reason why quarks come in three configurations or colors with a fractional charge of 1/3 or 2/3 may be because, as was shown in the article "Embedded dimensions" there are three ways the individual axis of three-dimensional space can be oriented with respect to a fourth *spatial* dimension.
 Therefore, the configuration or "colors" of each quark may be related to how its energy is distributed in three-dimensional space with respect to a fourth *spatial* dimension.